SaiNikhilYandamuri/simulation-of-splitwise/README.md

 1. Clone the repository's front end folder "server" into any machine having node.js installed on it.
 2. Open the terminal in the folder "server".
 3. Execute "npm install" to install all the dependencies.
-4. Update pool.js file in grubhub-server folder with database name and connection details.
+4. Update pool.js file in server folder with database name and connection details.
 5. Update the app.js file in server folder with frontend server's IP address and port.
 6. Execute "node app" to run the backend server.